rubengr16/42/42cursus/ft_printf/README.md

 # ft\_printf
 ## Recode printf in order to learn about variadic arguments
-The following project consist of the creation of ft\_printf function.
+The following project consists of the creation of ft\_printf function.
 It is a function which reproduces the original printf found in the
 <stdio.h> library.